About Us

 BCBA, R.B.A.
 (Ont.)

-Katarina is a Board Certified Behaviour Analyst and has been using ABA with a variety of client populations since 2015.
+Katarina is a Board Certified Behaviour Analyst and Registered Behaviour Analyst (Ont.) and has been using ABA with a variety of client populations since 2015.

 She holds a diverse educational and clinical background with experience supporting individuals across the lifespan in a variety of settings including centre-based, residential, hospital, family homes, and other community-based settings.
 She provides a broad clinical lens with academic and clinical exposure to the fields of linguistics, occupational therapy, and applied behaviour analysis.
 Prior to obtaining certification as a BCBA, she supported individuals with complex mental health needs, acquired brain injuries, and physical disabilities as an Occupational Therapy Assistant (OTA).
 Her experience within the field of applied behaviour analysis (ABA) has included working with complex interdisciplinary teams to support children, youth, and adults with autism, dual diagnoses, acquired brain injury, learning disorders, and complex mental health needs.
 Specific clinical expertise includes Acceptance and Commitment Training (ACT)-based approaches to address social-emotional difficulties and psychological inflexibility, as well as Practical Functional Assessment (PFA) and Skills Based Treatment (SBT).